changhsinlee/changhsinlee.github.io/_posts/2019-04-03-agile-ds-scrum-kanban.md

 * how is data
 * did any of the above assumption changed at some point in my data

-For example, if I have the healthcare data by zip code and my goal is to model diabetes patient care, and I have a dataset that comes from CDC based on phone survey data, then I might want to ask:
+For example, if I have the healthcare data by zip code and my goal is to model diabetes patient care and I have a dataset that comes from CDC based on phone survey data, then I might want to ask:

 * Is there a diabetes cluster somewhere in my city?
 Why?